TheAgentCompany/TheAgentCompany/evaluation/README.md

 The script is idempotent.
 If you run it again, it will resume from the last checkpoint.
 It would usually take a few days to finish evaluation.

+Note: the script will automatically skip a task if it encounters an error.
+This usually happens when the OpenHands runtime dies due to some unexpected errors.
+This means even if the script finishes, it might not have evaluated all tasks.
+You can manually resume the evaluation by running the script again.

 ## Analysis

 You can find the evaluation results in the `outputs` directory, including trajectories,